-Kids with learning and thinking differences might have trouble following directions.
+Some kids with learning and thinking differences have trouble following directions.
 Here are 10 ideas for helping your child improve.

 1. Ask for your child’s attention.

 Giving directions when your child isn’t focused on you could set both of you up for failure.
 Ask for your child’s attention by saying, “Look toward me, please.
 I need you to listen now.”
 Some kids have a difficult time with the nonverbal aspects of language.
 Asking your child to look toward you, instead of looking you in the eye, takes that into account.
 You can make it easier by moving into your child’s line of sight.

 Once you have your child’s attention, you want to keep it.
 It can be hard for kids to hear and follow directions while they’re playing video games or when the TV is on in the background.
 Minimize any distractions before giving directions.
 Turn off the TV.
 Ask your child to put down the game or book.
 Make sure your child is looking toward you.

 You can model this behavior by giving your child your full attention when giving instructions.
 That also shows your child that what you’re saying is important.